What is a Wildcard Domain Certificate?

 Suppose an organization has three subdomains:

-Instead of having three individual SSL certificates for the above subdomains, the organization can purchase only one wildcard certificate.
+The organization can purchase only one wildcard certificate instead of having three individual SSL certificates for the above subdomains.
 In addition to the subdomains that the wildcard certificate already covers, it can also cover more subdomains without any extra charges.

-Wildcard certificates can also be issued as Domain Validated (DV) certificates, which can be provided in a few minutes and require proof of ownership of the domain.
-You can also get an Organization Validated (OV) certificate, which will include your company’s information in the certificate details.
-This requires a verification process to ensure that your website is legitimate.
-But can not be issued as an Extended Validation (EV) Certificate.
+Wildcard certificates can also be issued as Domain Validated (DV) certificates, which can be provided in a few minutes and require proof of domain ownership.
+You can also get an Organization Validated (OV) certificate, including your company’s information in the certificate details.
+It requires a verification process to ensure that your website is legitimate.
+But cannot be issued as an Extended Validation (EV) Certificate.

 Benefits of using Wildcard SSL Certificates